 It seems that even a gnostic atheist – that is, an atheist that claims certainty – is more open than the typical theist.

-It's strange how common a question this is.
-I have heard conservative commentators that confidently claim that if it weren't for their faith they would be happily get into sorts of mischief.
+It’s strange how common a question this is.
+I have heard conservative commentators confidently claim that if it weren’t for their faith, they would be happy getting into all sorts of mischief.

 Is fear of hell and a desire to live in heaven really what you need to simply be kind to your fellow human?